Ever wondered what it takes to become a Formula 1 driver?

 This website charts Dan’s career to date and offers visitors a chance to discover the hard work and sacrifices required to make it to the pinnacle of motorsport.

-“Having spent some time with Dan since the end of last year, I find him extremely intelligent and very interesting.
-He’s a great lad and I look forward to seeing how he gets on in Formula Renault 2.0 this year.”
+“Having spent some time with Dan since the end of 2016, I find him extremely intelligent and very interesting.
+He’s a great lad and I am very impressed with his performance on the way to climbing up the motorsport ladder.”

 “I attended Dan’s first ever single-seater test at Pembrey, Wales and he was pushing right out of the box.
 He produced the best performance at a first test I have seen in 35 years of signing and developing young drivers.”